Scene safety: Emergency vehicle placement tips

 Federal Highway Administration regulations and NFPA standards require the use of high visibility vests with five-point breakaway features while operating on or near a roadway.

 The vest must meet ANSI/ISEA 107-2004 or 207-2006 requirements and have a fluorescent background and retro-reflective material that has 360-degree visibility.

 Unfortunately, there have been incidents where different agencies have different viewpoints on how to manage the scene.
 Highway Patrol sometimes wants to keep the road open regardless of the safety issues it may compromise.

-The National Traffic Incident Management Coalition (NTIMC) sets a goal of three major objectives:
+The National Traffic Incident Management Coalition (NTIMC) sets three major objectives:

 - Responder Safety: first and paramount